trevcong/trevcong/README.md

 - 👋 Hi, I’m @trevcong
 - 👀 I’m interested in ...
-Coding, 3D printing, snowboarding, cyber security
+Coding, 3D printing, snowboarding, computer security
 - 🌱 I’m currently learning ...
 Java, C/C++, Python, HTML, CSS, JavaScript... more to come
 - 💞️ I’m looking to collaborate on ...
 Projects!!
 - 📫 How to reach me ...
 On Github or twitter!